pawel-krakowiak/pawel-krakowiak/README.md

 👍 Completed several commercial projects - websites and web applications.

+Below are some of the technologies and programming languages that I use:
 - [🐍 Python / Django 🐍] [My Native] <2017🕵️>
 - [🌐 HTML / CSS / PHP / SQL 🌐] <2016🕵️>